 Adaptive life cycles overcome these problems to some extent.

-When you start a new project, revisit this post and take these three points in consideration.
+When you start a new project, revisit this post, and take these four points into consideration.
 The chances are that you will find your project more transparent and easier to control.

 Recommended Further Reading:

 Do you want to become a Project Manager?
 Or are you an Accidental PM and you want to become a professional?
 If YES – click the button below and sign up to my free training.